Managing Persuasion Robustly: The Optimality of Quota Rules: Binary Actions

-In binary-action model, the receiver's preference for each state is summarized by its expected utility difference between action $0$ and action $1$.
-Therefore, it is without loss of generality to assume that $\states \subseteq [-1,1]$.
-Moreover,
+We now extend the analysis to the environment with many states.
+Still, in a binary-action model, the receiver's preference for each state is summarized by the utility difference between action $0$ and action $1$.
+Therefore, it is without loss of generality to assume that $\states \subseteq [-1,1]$ and take: